Pramod025/News-Aggregator-Webapp/Readme.md

 ### Technologies Used 🛠️

 - **Frontend Magic:**
-  - HTML, CSS, JavaScript, and Bootstrap for a captivating user interface.
+  - HTML, CSS for a captivating user interface.
   - Responsive design for an optimal viewing experience.

 - **Backend Brilliance:**